ItzAditya43/Web-Dev/README.md

 At first this was a college work but now I think I will brainstorm on this a bit more....
 Lets see how it goes.
+The main learning from this is github pages.